Mudflow: Mudflows and landslides

 Landslide is a more general term than mudflow.
 It refers to the gravity-driven failure and more subsequent movement downslope of any types of surface movement of soil, rock, or other debris.
 The term incorporates earth slides, rock falls, flows, and mudslides, amongst other categories of hillslope mass movements.
-They do not have to be as fluid as a mudflow.

-Mudflows can be caused by unusually heavy rains or a sudden thaw.
-They consist mainly of mud and water plus fragments of rock and other debris, so they often behave like floods.
-They can move houses off their foundations or bury a place within minutes because of incredibly strong currents.

-Mudflow geography

-When a mudflow occurs it is given four named areas, the 'main scarp', in bigger mudflows the 'upper and lower shelves' and the 'toe'.
-The main scarp will be the original area of incidence, the toe is the last affected area(s).
-The upper and lower shelves are located wherever there is a large dip (due to mountain or natural drop) in the mudflow's path.
-A mudflow can have many shelves.

 Largest recorded mudflow

-The world's largest historic subaerial (on land) landslide occurred during the 1980 eruption of Mount St. Helens, a volcano in the Cascade Mountain Range in the State of Washington, US The volume of material displaced was 2.8 km³.
-Directly in the path of the huge mudflow was Spirit Lake.
-Normally a chilly 5 °C, the lahar instantly raised the temperature to near 38 °C. Today the bottom of Spirit Lake is 100 ft above the original surface, and it has two and a half times more surface area than it did before the eruption.
+The world's largest historic subaerial (on land) landslide occurred during the 1980 eruption of Mount St. Helens, a volcano in the Cascade Mountain Range in the US state of Washington.
+The volume of material displaced was 2.8 km3.

 The largest known of all prehistoric landslides was an enormous submarine landslide that disintegrated 60,000 years ago and produced the longest flow of sand and mud yet documented on Earth.
-The massive submarine flow travelled 1,500 km – the distance from London to Rome.
+The massive submarine flow travelled 1500 km – the distance from London to Rome.

 By volume, the largest submarine landslide (the Agulhas slide off South Africa) occurred approximately 2.6 million years ago.
-The volume of the slide was 20,000 km³.
+The volume of the slide was 20000 km3.

-Areas at risk

-The areas most generally recognized as being at risk of a dangerous mudflow are: